bobchaos/goiardi-cookbook/README.md

 ```
 goiardi_serf 'serf' do
   instance_name resource_name  # Defaults to the resource name
   instance_path '/usr/sbin'    # Where to put the binary. /usr/sbin is FHS compliant, but /usr/local/sbin could be argued as better.
   version '0.8.2'              # Ignored if bin_url is set explicitely
   archive_url nil              # Left nil, the url will be autoresolved based on `version`
   archive_dir nil              # Where to put the zip file.
 If left nil, will go to the serf user's home
   user resource_name           # Asset owner, defaults to the resource's name
   group resource_name          # Asset group, defaults to resource's name
-  manage_systemd_service false # Set to false if you're not n systemd or want to handle it through other means
+  manage_systemd_service false # Set to false if you're not on systemd or want to handle it through other means
   conf {}                      # Configuration entries to merge/override the defaults.
 USe `nil` to negate a default entirely
-  options nil # A string of CLI options for Schob.
+  options nil                  # A string of CLI options for Serf.
 Defaults to reading everything from the configuration
  file
 end
 ```

 `conf` is a hash of [Serf configuration directives](https://www.serf.io/docs/agent/options.html) that is merged in with some sane defaults, intended to create an installation tailored to Goiardi Shovey jobs.
 Default directives can be overriden with either a new value or `nil` to have them ommited entirely.

 `options` is a string of [Serf CLI options](https://www.serf.io/docs/agent/options.html) to add to the `systemd_unit`'s `ExecStart`.
 Left `nil`, it will read from the generated configuration file.
-Only applicable if `server` is true.

 ### Important notes on key handling